-Additionally, Faculty members who receive TIAA-CREF retirement plan contributions from the College will continue to have contributions remitted in the amount of 10% of base monthly earnings as of the date of disability.
+Additionally, Faculty members who receive TIAA-CREF retirement plan contributions from the College will continue to have contributions remitted in an amount equal to the contribution for active employees.
+These contributions will continue as long as LTD payments are received, and will be based on salary at the time of disability.